Code of Principles

 - Contact experts

-We publish our fact checked articles on our website then share it on social media accounts of HaqCheck.
+We publish our fact-checked articles on our website and then share them on our social media accounts.

 How We Rate Our Fact Checks

 False: The claim is inaccurate according to the best publicly available evidence.
-This includes conspiracy theories, false context of an image or video, Fabricated content…
+This includes conspiracy theories, the false context of an image or video, and Fabricated content.

-Misleading: There might be elements that are accurate but presented in a misleading way.
+Misleading: There might be elements that are accurate but presented misleadingly.
 This includes False connections.

 Satire: The claim is satirical and intended to be taken as a joke.

-Altered: The content has been manipulated, faked, or transformed audio, video, or photos.
+Altered: The content has been manipulated, faked, or transformed into audio, video, or photos.

-Partly False: The content has some factual inaccuracies.
-A mix of both True and False claims.
+Partly False: The content has factual inaccuracies—a mix of True and False claims.

-Scam: When the claim is a dishonest scheme, fraud, and uses a trick to deceive.
-They often have “too good to be true” offers and also impersonate a genuine source.
+Scam: When the claim is a dishonest scheme fraud and uses a trick to deceive.
+They often have “too good to be true” offers and impersonate a genuine source.

 Non-partisan Policy

 HaqCheck is a non-partisan initiative.
-Our fact-checkers and other staffs are not members of any political party or organized movement and do not get involved in advocacy or publicize their views on policy issues HaqCheck might debunk, verify or analyze in such a way as might lead a reasonable member of the public to see the organization’s work as biased.
+Our fact-checkers and other staff are not members of any political party or organized movement and do not get involved in advocacy or publicize their views on policy issues HaqCheck might debunk, verify, or analyze in such a way as might lead a reasonable member of the public to see the organization’s work as biased.

 Correction Policy

-Sometimes mistakes might happen, and while some errors are a weakness, some are inevitable, and we are fully open to correcting them promptly in whatever material we publish on our platforms.
-Feedbacks are always welcomed and our audiences can comment on our social media channels, contact us on our website or send us an email info@haqcheck.org.
-We will be responsive to any them and have a further look into the content.
+Sometimes mistakes happen, and while some errors are a weakness, some are inevitable, and we are fully open to correcting them promptly in whatever material we publish on our platforms.
+Feedback is always welcomed, and our audiences can comment on our social media channels, contact us on our website, or email info@haqcheck.org.
+We will be responsive to any of them and have a further look into the content.